scbeom/ctv_tutorial/index.md

 summary: These brief instructions will help you get started quickly with CellTrackVis.
 ---

-{% include important.html content="\Further detailed instruction is being prepared.
+{% include important.html content="Further detailed instruction is being prepared.
 Coming soon!" %}

 ## Abstract